slaximus/archibus-automated-scheduler/README.md

 # Setup Instructions
 Follow the steps below to configure and use the Archibus Automated Scheduler:
 1. **Fork the Repository**
-Start by forking this repository to your GitHub account.
+Start by [forking](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo#forking-a-repository) this repository to your GitHub account.

 2. **Assign Secret to the Repository**
-In your repository, assign a GitHub secret with the name: ARCHIBUS_SCHEDULING_ARGS.
-This secret will contain the necessary login credentials and scheduling parameters (username, password, building, etc.).
+The assigned secret will contain the necessary login credentials and scheduling parameters (username, password, building, etc.).

 3. **Schedule In-Office Days**
 Uncomment the repository's Github Action to start the scheduler.
-See instruction on modifying the cron job to match your in-office days.
+Following instruction below to modify the cron job to match your in-office days.

-## Secret Argument Details
+## Assign Secret to the Repository
 > [!WARNING]
 GitHub secrets for username and password are encrypted and hidden, never appearing in logs or the repository.
 This keeps credentials secure during workflow execution.
 Users must follow departmental security guidelines.

+To create secrets on Github see linked [instructions](https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository).
+In your repository, assign a GitHub secret with the name: ARCHIBUS_SCHEDULING_ARGS.
 The secret should be formatted as follows:

 - username: Your Archibus username (case-insensitive).
 - password: Your Archibus password (case-insensitive).
 - building_name: The building name for booking.
-Use the first word (e.g., 'Jean' for 'Jean Talon') or hyphenate multi-word names (e.g., 'Jean-Talon').
+Use the first word (e.g., 'Jean') or hyphenate multi-word name (e.g., 'Jean-Talon').
 - floor: The floor acronym and number, e.g., 'JT01'.
 - workstation: The workstation number to reserve, e.g., '111'.